-LOW risks normally require no further action, unless there is evidence of over - control.
-Controls incur costs and should not be in place unnecessarily.
+LOW risks normally require no further action, unless there is evidence of over control.
+Controls incur costs and should not be put in place unnecessarily.

-As part of the risk assessment process, each identified risk should undergo a three stage evaluation process.
+As part of the risk assessment process, each identified risk should undergo a three stage evaluation approach.

-‘Inherent’ - review as though there were no controls in place or the proposed controls in place are failing; then
+‘Inherent’ - firstly, review as though there were no controls in place or any proposed controls in put in place are failing and then score on that basis; then

 ‘Residual’ - assume adequate controls are in place and are operating effectively; and now